marcominerva/QueueMessaging/README.md

 # Queue Messaging
-A sample that showcases how to easily integrate Queue messaging with RabbitMQ and Azure Service Bus in a .NET application.
+A library that allows to easily integrate Queue messaging with RabbitMQ and Azure Service Bus in a .NET application.